Best e-bikes for RVs: Matching the perfect ride to your travel style this Christmas

 But here’s the thing: space is at a premium when you’re living on the road, and payload is a constant juggling act.
 One size definitely does not fit all.
 If you buy a folding bike but want to ride 50km on gravel, you’re going to have a bad time.
 Conversely, if you buy a full-sized tourer but only have a small tunnel boot, you’re stuck.

-We’ve broken down the four distinct ‘Tribes’ of RV cyclists to help you find your perfect match from the Cube range.
-Whether you’re shopping for a space-saver or a trail-blazer, here is your guide to the best e-bikes for caravans this Christmas.
+We’ve broken down the distinct ‘Tribes’ of RV cyclists to help you find your perfect match from the Cube range.
+Whether you’re shopping for a daily driver or a trail-blazer, here is your guide to the best e-bikes for caravans this Christmas.

 Why the best e-bikes for caravans aren’t always folding bikes